The Ratification Process

 - Handlers support their pets when needed

-- Clients would be safe when interacting with the pet on a therapy visit.
+- Vulnerable clients would be safe when interacting with the pet on a therapy visit.

 Prospective volunteers (without their animal) will join a PeTS team lead of their choosing at a facility to observe a real therapy visit (~60 mins).
 There is no cost from PeTS for this step, but some facilities may charge for parking.
 The team lead will sign off on the Paws to Visit form.

 The volunteer is also asked to write a letter to PeTS, on behalf of their animal, on why the animal would like to do pet therapy.
-A picture of the animal should accompany the letter.
+A picture of the animal should be emailed with the letter.

 Prospective volunteers are required to have their pet evaluated by their personal veterinarian no more than 45 days before their scheduled PEP weekend, so to ensure the animal’s medical readiness for pet therapy.
-The volunteer’s veterinarian will complete our health assessment report, perform a fecal float test (to check for intestinal parasites), and administer any core vaccinations (or conduct titre testing).
-There is no cost from PeTS for this step, but there may be costs charged by your veterinarian if this is done outside of your annual wellness visit.
+The volunteer’s veterinarian will complete our health screening form, perform a fecal float test (to check for intestinal parasites), and administer any core vaccinations (or conduct titre testing) if required.
+There is no cost from PeTS for this step, but there will be costs charged by your veterinarian (likely $100+).
+The health screening, vaccinations, and fecal exam will need to be performed annually to maintain pet therapy ratification status.

 - For dogs, core vaccinations include: Canine Distemper, Infectious Canine Hepatitis, Canine Parvovirus, and Rabies.